Reliable Majority Vote Computation with Complementary Sequences for UAV Waypoint Flight Control: Introduction

-Computing functions in fading channels is not trivial as the receiver observes the superposition of the signals distorted by the channels between the receiver and transmitters.
-To achieve \ac{OAC} in fading channels, a large number of studies adopt pre-equalization techniques where the parameters are distorted with the reciprocals of the channel coefficients before the transmission so that the transmitted signals superpose coherently at the receiver \cite{Amiri_2020,Guangxu_2020,Guangxu_2021,Wei_2022}.
+The primary challenge of computing functions via signal superposition is that the receiver observes the superposition of the signals {\em distorted} by the wireless channels between the receiver and transmitters.
+To address this issue, a large number of studies adopt pre-equalization techniques, where the parameters desired to be aggregated are distorted with the reciprocals of the channel coefficients before the transmission so that a coherent superposition is achieved at the receiver \cite{Amiri_2020,Guangxu_2020,Guangxu_2021,Wei_2022}.
 This approach can provide excellent results when the phase synchronization among the devices can be maintained.
-However, it is difficult to maintain the phase synchronization in practice as the phase response of the {\em composite} wireless channel (i.e., including the responses of the transmitter and receiver) is a strong function of mobility and hardware impairments such as clock errors, residual \ac{CFO}, and time-synchronization errors.
-For instance, a single sample deviation can cause large phase rotations in the frequency domain \cite{sahinDemo2022}.
-In \cite{Haejoon_2021}, it is shown that non-stationary channel conditions in an \ac{UAV} network can severely degrade the coherent signal superposition.
-To address this issue, in \cite{Amiria_2021} and \cite{Busra_2023}, a more practical scheme where the transmitters are blind (i.e., no \ac{CSI} at the transmitters) while the receiver has an estimate of the aggregated \ac{CSI} is considered.
-It is shown that when there is a large number of antennas at the receiver, the interference components arising due to the inner product operation to estimate the superposed values can be mitigated.
+Furthermore, as the effective channel corresponds to an \ac{AWGN} channel, the reliability of \ac{OAC} can be improved further with lattice codes \cite{goldenbaum2015nomographic,Nazer_2007,Lan_2023,XieICC_2024}.
+However, in practice, it is very difficult to maintain the phase synchronization as the phase response of the {\em composite} wireless channel (i.e., including the responses of the transmitter and receiver) is a strong function of mobility and hardware impairments such as clock errors, residual \ac{CFO}, and time-synchronization errors.
+For instance, a single sample deviation can cause large phase rotations in the frequency domain \cite{sahinDemo2022} and only a $\pm15$-degree phase mismatch across the transmitters can degrade the \ac{OAC} performance dramatically \cite[Fig. 4]{XieICC_2024}.
+In \cite{Haejoon_2021}, it is shown that non-stationary channel conditions in a \ac{UAV} network can severely deteriorate the coherent signal superposition.
+In \cite{Amiria_2021} and \cite{Busra_2023}, a more practical scheme where the transmitters are blind (i.e., no \ac{CSI} at the transmitters) while the receiver has an estimate of the aggregated \ac{CSI} (i.e., the sum of fading coefficients across the links) is considered.
+It is shown that using a large number of antennas at the receiver can mitigate the interference components arising due to the inner product operation to estimate the superposed values.
 However, this approach may not be viable when the computing node has limited space and battery life.
-To overcome the channel bottleneck, another approach is to use non-coherent techniques at the expense of sacrificing more resources.
-For instance, in \cite{Sahin_2022MVjournal} and \cite{safiMVlocOJCS}, orthogonal resources are allocated for computing \ac{MV} function by exploiting the energy accumulation via modulation techniques such as \ac{FSK}, \ac{PPM}, and \ac{CSK}.
+To overcome the phase synchronization bottleneck, another approach is to use non-coherent OAC at the expense of sacrificing more resources.
+For instance, two orthogonal resources are allocated to compute an \ac{MV} function in \cite{Sahin_2022MVjournal} and \cite{safiMVlocOJCS} by exploiting the energy accumulation via modulation techniques such as \ac{FSK}, \ac{PPM}, and \ac{CSK}.
+In \cite{sahinGC_2022}, the authors demonstrate this approach in practice by using five Adalm Pluto \acp{SDR} to train a neural network without phase synchronization across the transmitters.
+Similarly, in \cite{Akshay_IPSN2020}, orthogonal resources are used for negative- and positive-valued aggregation with \ac{FSK} and \ac{CSK}.
 By using more resources along with a decomposition relying on a balanced number system, a quantized \ac{OAC} is investigated in \cite{sahinGCbalanced_2022}.
-In \cite{Goldenbaum_2013tcom}, random sequences are proposed to be utilized at the devices, and the energy of the superposed sequences is calculated for continuous-valued OAC at the expense of interference components.
-The main issue with non-coherent \ac{OAC} techniques is that the reliability cannot be improved trivially due to the lack of aforementioned pre-equalization.
-In the literature, to improve the reliability of \ac{OAC}, nested lattice codes are proposed \cite{goldenbaum2015nomographic,Nazer_2007,Lan_2023}.
-However, these approaches are investigated in either Gaussian channels or in cases where the transmitters pre-equalize the symbols with the reciprocals of channel coefficients.
+The aforementioned non-coherent techniques exploit type-function, i.e., frequency histogram, by defining discrete classes to compute functions such as arithmetic mean, maximum, minimum, and median \cite{Mergen_2006tsp,Mergen_2007}.
+In \cite{Goldenbaum_2013tcom} and \cite{Goldenbaum_wcl2014}, random unimodular sequences are proposed to be utilized at the devices.
+In this method, a transmitter modulates the energy of the sequence with the parameter to be aggregated.
+At the receiver, the energy of the received superposed sequence is calculated for continuous-valued OAC at the expense of interference components.
+A proof of concept demonstration regarding Goldenbaum's approach is provided in \cite{Kortke_2014}.
+Nevertheless, achieving reliable computation with a non-coherent OAC technique in a fading channel is still an unsolved issue in the literature.